Lactose is the naturally occurring sugar in animal milks e.g. cow, goat and sheep, and can be found in many food products, including:

 - Packets of instant potatoes and instant soup

-Some cultures, that aren’t used to having milk as part of their diet, are more susceptible to developing a lactose intolerance than others.
-These include people of Hispanic, south Indian, black, Ashkenazi Jewish, American Indian, or Asian, ethnicity.
+People of Hispanic, south Indian, black, Ashkenazi Jewish, American Indian or Asian ethnicity are more susceptible to developing a lactose intolerance than others.
 Also babies born prematurely are more likely to have a lactase deficiency since lactase levels only increase in the third trimester of pregnancy.

 There are two types of lactase deficiency: